m8T8HgftXFgY/katacoda-scenarios/storage/step2.md

-## Task : Troubleshoot a Pod
+## Task : Sort the volume with capacity

-You should see **nginx** pod created in the current namespace.
-However it fails to launch.
-Find out why its not running and fix it.

-You shall find the  manifest for pod in current dir at  `nginx-pod.yaml`.

-Note: If you do not see **nginx** pod running apply the manifest above to have it creatd.
+You can see few PersistentVolume in current namespace.
+List all PersistentVolumes from current namespace in increasing order of the capacity.
+Write your sorted Output to the **/root/pvsort.txt**.